JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 - Andrés Pérez
 - Antonio Moya

 **Carmelo:** I have reread these days in Luz y Vida the discussion we had in this same forum about how many survive.
 And I just read a clear and forceful sentence about it.
-It's at the end of the second full paragraph of [UB 110:3.5](/en/The_Urantia_Book/110#p3_5) and it goes like this:
+It's at the end of the second full paragraph of <a id="a47_221"></a>[UB 110:3.5](/en/The_Urantia_Book/110#p3_5) and it goes like this:

 > “_Only conscious resistance to the Adjuster’s leading can prevent the survival of the evolving immortal soul._”